 Berkeley Student Farms

-The Berkeley Student Farms coalition is a transparent and democratic student-led and community-based organization that prioritizes movement building, meaningful inclusion, and equitable distribution of food, land, and knowledge through collective action and resistance.
-The coalition utilizes ecological land management to create a network of sites dedicated to anti-oppression and student basic needs, ultimately producing thriving safe spaces for experiential education and food justice in the Bay Area.
+The Berkeley Student Farms coalition is a transparent and democratic student-led and community-based organization that utilizes ecological land management to create a network of sites dedicated to anti-oppression and student basic needs.

 Berkeley Student Farms hosts open hours at various campus gardens.
-On the BSF website and social media, you can find the most updated information on open hours and events.
-You can also download the BSF calendar to your Google calendar.
+Visit the BSF Instagram below for information on open hours and events or download the BSF calendar to your Google calendar.

 Other volunteer or internship opportunities